United States Merchant Marine Academy: History

 Authorization for awarding the degree of Bachelor of Science to graduates was granted by Congress in 1949.
 The academy became fully accredited as a degree-granting institution in the same year.
 It was made a permanent institution by an Act of Congress in 1956.
 The academy accelerated graduating classes during the Korean War and the Vietnam War.
 It was involved in such programs as training U.S. officers for the nuclear-powered merchant ship, the NS Savannah.

-Admission requirements were amended in 1974, and this academy became the first federal service academy to enroll female students, two years before the Military, Naval, Air Force, and Coast Guard academies.
+Admission requirements were amended in 1974, and the academy became the first federal service academy to enroll female students, two years before the Military, Naval, Air Force, and Coast Guard academies.

-During the Persian Gulf War in early 1991, and for many months prior to the war, both academy graduates and midshipmen played important roles in the large sealift of military supplies to the Middle East.
+Prior to and during the Persian Gulf War in early 1991, academy graduates and midshipmen played important roles in the large sealift of military supplies to the Middle East.
 Midshipmen training at sea also participated in the humanitarian sealift to Somalia during Operation Restore Hope.

 In 1992, the academy acquired its largest campus-based training vessel, the T/V Kings Pointer.
 After 20 years at the academy, MARAD transferred the ship to the Texas Maritime Academy in Galveston to serve as its new primary training vessel.
 This was followed by an announcement on 21 August 2012, that the National Aeronautics and Space Administration (NASA) agreed to transfer the MV Liberty Star to the U.S. Department of Transportation for use as the new training vessel at the academy.
 Before being redesigned to serve as a training vessel for students, the former MV Liberty Star served as a solid rocket booster recovery vessel for NASA retrieving solid rocket boosters following space shuttle launches.
 In June 2014, the vessel was rechristened the T/V Kings Pointer, the fifth vessel of the academy to carry that name.
 The rechristening followed the earlier dedication of the academy's newly replaced Mallory Pier.

 In the 1990s, the academy's future came into question when it was included in the National Performance Review, chaired by Vice President Al Gore.
 The report recommended halving the federal subsidy and requiring students to pay half of tuition to reduce costs.
-Congress, however, soundly rejected the recommendation and voted to continue the prohibitions on charging tuition to students.
+Congress soundly rejected the recommendation and voted to continue the prohibitions on charging tuition to students.

+During the attacks of 11 September 2001, the Merchant Marine Academy assisted in the evacuation of civilians from Lower Manhattan as well as the transportation of first responders and supplies to and from Ground Zero.
+Midshipman, faculty, and staff from the academy, within hours of the attack, were using boats from the waterfront and sending them to the city.
+Members of the Merchant Marine Academy participated in the relief efforts for nine days.
+These efforts were recognized by President George W Bush with the award of the Secretary of Transportation Outstanding Unit Award, the equivalent of the Defense Department’s Presidential Unit Citation.